gregorwolf/epmbp-consumer-app/README.md

 # EPM Business Partner - Consumer App

 This example application demonstrates how to use a custom built OData Service with the SAP Cloud SDK for NodeJS and the SAP Cloud Application Programming Model.
+And that with authentication and principal propagation.
+So that the service in the ABAP Backend is called not with a technical user, but with the user that was authenticated in the SAP Cloud Platform.

 This example wouldn't work without the help of [Dennis Hempfing](https://github.com/mr-flannery) who steped in to help in this questions: